HearthSim/hearthsim.info/simulators.md

 It has currently more than 95% of the Standard Cards implemented (Year of the Mammoth).
 Sabberstone has been developed to give Hearthstone addicts and AI Devs, a possibility to implement fast AIs, an example game tree search is already implemented.
 Cloning in any game state is possible.
 Sabberstone uses a simple declarative task system to implement card mechanics.
-It also includes a [Kettle server](/kettle/) and is currently the only simulator which can communicate with [Stove](/stove/) and play game with the official client (vs. AI or PvP).
+Sabberstone ships a builtin [Kettle](/kettle/) server, which lets it communicate with the real Hearthstone client through [Stove](/stove/), or play games with the [Joust](/joust/) web interface.

 * [Main page](/sabberstone/)
 * [Source code](https://github.com/HearthSim/Sabberstone)